 Welcome to the release of Model Archive – A Witness to the City!
 The release will take place on Friday 8 December at 5.30-7.30 pm, at Index – The Swedish Contemporary Art Foundation in Stockholm.
 Model Archive – A Witness to the City is an interdisciplinary anthology that explores Stockholm’s urban design and planning, based on a model archive kept at the City Planning Department of Stockholm.

 During the release a conversation will be held with:

 Malin Pettersson Öberg (artist and initiator of the book)

-Mikaela Steby Stenfalk (editor)
+Mikaela Steby Stenfalk (artist and co-editor)